asterics/asterics-camerainput-cameramouse/README.md

 4. ```C:/Program Files (x86)/AsTeRICS/ARE/``` (if there is an Asterics installation on windows)

 You can also set ARE.baseURI manually, either in the file ```APE.properties``` or within an ant call, e.g. ```ant -DARE.baseURI=<path to ARE> run```

+# License

+Dual license MIT or GPLv3 with CLASSPATH exception.
+Please read more in the [license section](https://github.com/asterics/AsTeRICS/wiki/Licensing) of the wiki.